consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_dependencies.md

 To express dependencies on classes from other plugins or modules, perform the following three required steps:

 ## 1. Locating Plugin ID and Preparing Sandbox
-A compatible version must be chosen carefully according to the plugin's [compatibility](/basics/getting_started/build_number_ranges.md).
+A compatible version must be chosen carefully according to the plugin's [platform version](/basics/getting_started/build_number_ranges.md).

 For plugins published on [Consulo Plugin Repository](https://plugins.consulo.app)
 - open plugin's detail page